-The Commercial real estate space is quite dynamic and requires expertise of the processes involved, it is clearly more complex than leasing a residential apartment.
-However too many corporate tenants take it for granted and end up making huge mistakes not following and understanding due process.
+The Commercial real estate space is quite dynamic and requires expertise of the processes involved, as it is clearly more complex than leasing a residential apartment.
+However, too many corporate tenants take it for granted and end up making huge mistakes as a result of not following and understanding due process.
 To help minimize potential risks and other costly errors associated with this, we have compiled a list of some of top 5 mistakes corporate tenants make when leasing commercial real estate.

 1. Beginning the negotiation of a renewal or new lease too late.

 Delayed negotiation of a renewal or new lease is one of the biggest mistakes we see corporates tenant make.
 In simplest terms, if you wait until your when your lease expires before you start speaking to your landlord about renewing your lease or before you start looking for a new space, you may have a hard time finding exactly what you need especially in a competitive market.

 Many corporate tenants go into lease agreement process without properly having adequate and required knowledge and as such, they have made lots of mistakes that have impacted their business negatively.
 Lack of knowledge combined with time pressure usually causes corporate tenants to make wrong location decisions without being aware of all the choices.
 This will sometime result in errors that cut into their profits and/or increase financial exposure.
 To guide yourself, consider getting the services of a commercial real estate advisor to walk you through the process and confirm that a space will meet your current and future needs.

 3. Commercial Lease Clauses- the devil in the detail

 There is usually a lot of documentation as well as clauses in a commercial lease contract that are mostly in favour of the landlord.
 It’s therefore important to understand what those clauses mean and how they can they positively or negatively impact your business.
 Most times your real estate advisor/legal team can help you understand these and negotiate clauses that will be more in your favour.